DiarrheaReturn to Overview Page

 Long-term use of medicines

 Medicines that must be taken for a long time may cause chronic diarrhea.
-Some medicines, such as antibiotics, can change the normal gut flora and increase your chances of infection with Clostridium difficile, a bacterium that can cause chronic diarrhea.
+Some medicines, such as antibiotics, can change the normal gut flora and increase your chances of infection with Clostridioides difficile, a bacterium that can cause chronic diarrhea.

 How do doctors find the cause of diarrhea?